Byleth: How do I...

-- In Hellsing, Pip Bernadotte ends up having his soul merged with the fully awakened vampire Seras after, while dying, he allows her to drink his blood, resulting in him becoming her familiar.
+- In Hellsing, the vampire Seras and Pip Bernadotte have significant romantic tension.
+When the latter is mortally wounded, he ends up having his soul merged with the fully awakened Seras when he allows her to drink his blood, resulting in him becoming her familiar.
 While he usually exists inside her and can talk mentally with her he can also be manifested at any time she wills it.

-- In Firestorm, Jason Rusch and his girlfriend Gehenna gained the ability to merge into the eponymous hero.
+- Firestorm: Jason Rusch and his girlfriend Gehenna gained the ability to merge into the eponymous hero.
 This was treated with very romantic (and sometimes sexual) undertones between the two.